 People don’t quit jobs—they quit bosses.
 You’ve probably heard this one a few times.
-You’ve also probably left a job or two because the manager was impossible to bear, even though the work was fulfilling, challenging and paid well.
+You’ve also probably left a job or two because the manager was impossible to bear, even though the work was fulfilling, challenging, and well paid.

-Great managers make people excel in the workplace, while bad managers make employees hate their jobs, drink excessive amounts of coffee and use their time at work to find another job instead of being productive.
+A good manager can make employees excel in the workplace, while a bad manager makes employees hate their jobs, drink excessive amounts of coffee, and use their time at work to find another job instead of being productive.

 Delegate some of your work

-This is a struggle of even some of the best managers out there, because it happens without them noticing it.
-Great managers don’t do all of the work themselves – they understand the value of delegating work to their staff.
+Although, it’s a struggle for even some of the best managers out there, because it happens without them noticing it.
+A good manager doesn’t do all the work himself; he/she understands the value of delegating work to their staff.
 However, not many managers are willing to let others handle some of their workload.

 So, why don’t managers delegate?

-Fourth, and perhaps most legitimate reason for not delegating is that the staff is already overworked and there’s no one to delegate to.
-Or finally, the manager enjoys doing the work so much that they simply don’t want to delegate.
+The fourth, and perhaps most legitimate, reason for not delegating is that the staff is already overworked and there’s no one to delegate to.
+Or, finally, the manager enjoys doing the work so much that they simply don’t want to delegate.

 The first and most obvious reason is to free up time.
 As soon as mundane and repetitive tasks are delegated, managers have more time to tackle tasks that are vitally important.
-Second and equally important, employees will feel valued and know that the manager trust them and their work once they are the one doing it.
+Second, and equally important, employees will feel valued and know that the manager trusts them and their work once they are the ones doing it.

 The same rules for everyone

-One of the companies I worked for (before I joined the wonderful team at Chanty) was largely focused on sales.
-As you may or may not know, the fourth quarter of the year is when everyone gets crazy about selling, as it’s the time before budgets are made in the new year.
-This is the time when no one in the company gets more than 2 days off at a time… Except for the managers, who took days off as they pleased.
+One of the companies I worked for before I joined the wonderful team at Chanty was largely focused on sales.
+As you may or may not know, the fourth quarter of the year is when everyone gets crazy about selling, as it’s the time before budgets are made for the new year.
+Except for the managers, who could take days off whenever they wanted, no one in the company is allowed to take more than two days off at a time during this period.

 Needless to say, none of the employees were too happy about it.
-The reason was – they had rules for everyone else and rules for the managers specifically.
-Or in the words of George Orwell, some animals are more equal than others.
+The reason was that they had rules for everyone else and for the managers specifically.
+Or, in the words of George Orwell, some animals are more equal than others.

-To become a better manager, try leading by example instead of setting rules which apply only to your employees.
-If they see that you follow the rules you set yourself, they will see that you practice what you preach and they will be happier with your leadership.
+If you want to win the race on how to become a good manager, try leading by example instead of setting rules that apply only to your employees.
+If they see that you follow the rules you set for yourself, they will see that you practice what you preach and they will be happier with your leadership.

-The bane of every employee’s existence, the reason why so many people would rather get punched in the stomach than have another meeting with their boss.
+Every employee’s worst nightmare, and the reason why so many people would rather be punched in the stomach than have another meeting with their boss.
 Micromanaging happens when managers obsess over details and control every aspect of their employees’ work.
 This leaves employees with no freedom to think and make independent decisions.
-Needless to say, micromanagers are not amongst the most popular type in the workplace.
+Needless to say, micromanagers are not among the most popular types in the workplace.

 By the way, if you want to find out if you’re a micromanager, here are 20 questions to ask yourself.